About mediation

 Preserving relationships

-Mediation makes it easier for people to deal with one another after the dispute ends and it builds constructive communication and problem solving skills for future interactions.
+Mediation makes it easier for people to deal with one another after a dispute.
+It can also help people build constructive communications and problem-solving skills for future interactions.

 Cost and time